cmshorten/cmshorten/README.md

 ### Chilisa Shorten
-#### Mendenhall Postdoctoral Fellow and Research Geologist at the U.S. Geological Survey.
+#### Mendenhall Postdoctoral Fellow and Research Geologist at the U.S. Geological Survey

 - Geologist and data scientist with 8 years of experience in quantitative research using a variety of data types (e.g. field, laboratory, big data) and analytical methods (e.g. thermal modeling, linear and stochastic models, machine learning algorithms).